jpperkins30-ai/real-estate-platform/docs/api-tests.md

 2. Scheduled nightly builds
 3. Manual trigger via GitHub Actions

+The GitHub Actions workflow configuration can be found in `.github/workflows/api-tests.yml`.

 ## Test Data Management

 - Test fixtures are in `server/tests/fixtures`
 - Reset test database with `npm run test:reset-db`
-- Generate test data with `npm run test:generate-data`
+- Generate test data with `npm run test:generate-data` or use the `-GenerateApiTestData` flag with our PowerShell runner script